How To Update Your PHP Version

-PHP is a scripting language which most likely powers your WordPress webpage.
-PHP, like all software, gets updated over time to patch security issues and improve its features.
-And like other software, it’s important to keep your PHP version up to date.
-Latest versions of PHP can make your site 3x faster and secure to make sure you’re on PHP 7+.
+PHP is a scripting language that most likely powers your WordPress webpage.
+PHP.
+So, like all software, gets updated over time to patch security issues and improve its features.
+And like other software.
+In addition, keeping your PHP version up is essential.
+The latest versions of PHP can make your site 3x faster and more secure to ensure you’re on PHP 7+.

 Updating your PHP version

 Contact your host

 In most cases, you cannot update the PHP version and need to contact your host about this.
 The upgrade process is easy and should be something your host can do for you without impacting your website or charging you a fee.
 Finally, here’s a letter you can send to your hosting company:

 I’m running a WordPress website on one of your servers, and WordPress has recommended using at least PHP 7.
 WordPress, the content management system that we use has listed PHP 7 as the recommended version on n their requirements page: https://wordpress.org/about/requirements/

 Please let me know if my hosting supports PHP version 7 or higher and how I can upgrade.